 You need a cast iron skillet for baking the cake.
 Cast iron skillets are great because they conduct heat well and evenly, and they give a delicious flavor.

-I love baking my pineapple upside down cake in a cast iron skillet, but if you don’t have one, you can bake it in a regular cake pan, as well.
+I love baking my crushed pineapple upside down cake in a cast iron skillet, but if you don’t have one, you can bake it in a regular cake pan, as well.
 Just make sure your cake pan is round to give the classic look of an upside down cake.

 Ingredients Needed To Make Pineapple Upside Down Cake